rawrajas/mobile-flashcards/README.md

 Mobile Flashcards is a study app that allows the user to create and study flashcards.

+## Testing

+This has been tested on an Android simulator through Android Studio and Expo.

 ## Installation

 Install the following dependencies using yarn or npm: